 }

-Let's understand what exactly is happening.
-First off, we change the New function to be a variadic function.
+function to be a variadic function.
 In the first line we set up the server with the default values.

 Note: This can be done by using another function that returns the default server to make it better for testing.

-Then we loop over the options sent in the function call and apply those options to the server s we initialized before.
-Since we are passing on the reference of s, we can be sure that the same s has been applied to the options passed in.
+Then we loop over the options sent in the function call and apply those options to the server s

-Let us understand how is opt in the loop a function we are passing the server type to.
-We created a type Option just after imports which is a function and accepts the type Server as a parameter.
+in the loop a function we are passing the server type to.
+We created a type Option

 type Option func(*Server)